 Developers that are new to mainframe DevOps will need solutions that facilitate quick and easy reading of existing application logic, program interdependencies, and data structures.
 Finally, Agile project management and Agile-enabled source code management (SCM) software provide the Agile capabilities developers need to make the transition smooth.

 The goal is to create a unified DevOps environment where the mainframe is just another platform.
-This requires integration between mainframe and distributed tools (typically via REST APIs) so that DevOps teams have a single point of control for all changes across z/OS, Windows, Unix, and other platforms.
+To achieve this, you must be able to integrate the mainframe with distributed tools via API to centralize user access and enable your DevOps team to easily manage changes across all platforms.

 5. How Can I Optimize My DB2 and CA-IDMS Databases with Mainframe Database Management?